 The DWA Reconciliation Strategy Studies for the Weenen Water Supply Scheme (DWA 2011(h): 32), and the Estcourt Water Supply Scheme (DWA 2011(g): 34) identified that there will be sufficient water to meet the future water demands of these supply areas (from the Bushmans River and Wagendrift Dam).
 The hydrology of the uThukela Region (including the Sundays Region) should be updated (the last hydrological assessment was undertaken in 2004 as part of the Thukela ISP) and as recommended in Section 13.3.2, the installation of meters at the relevant WTPs must be completed so that a complete water demand assessment may be undertaken.
 A comprehensive water balance can then be determined using the updated hydrology and water demand assessment.
-DWS is procuring a contract to undertake a water resources study of the region (uThukela Water Management Area) in 2020 and this will be useful in updating the water balance.
-Progress on this will be reported in the next IMP (2021).
-The water balance, undertaken by DWS, for both the Weenen Water Supply System and the Estcourt Water Supply System is shown in Figure 13.76 and Figure 13.77 respectively.
-As discussed, and as shown in Figure 13.76 and Figure 13.77, there is sufficient water resource to meet the existing and future demands.
+A water balance, undertaken by DWS, for both the Weenen Water Supply System and the Estcourt Water Supply System is shown in Figure 13.77 and Figure 13.78 respectively.
+As discussed, and as shown in Figure 13.77 and Figure 13.78, there is sufficient water resource to meet the existing and future demands.

-Figure 13.76 Water Reconciliation options to meet water requirements for Weenen Water Supply Scheme (DWS 2011: 32)
+Figure 13.77 Water Reconciliation options to meet water requirements for Weenen Water Supply Scheme (DWS 2011: 32)

-Figure 13.77 Water Reconciliation options to meet water requirements for Weenen Water Supply Scheme (DWS 2011: 35)
+Figure 13.78 Water Reconciliation options to meet water requirements for Weenen Water Supply Scheme (DWS 2011: 35)